sujaltv/ddpw/docs/docs/quickstart/installation.rst

 ############

 .. warning::
-  This wrapper is tested on Linux arch-64.
+  This wrapper is tested only on Linux arch-64.

 From Anadonda
 =============